-The EDA Data Adapter also provides an SQL Passthru mode, through which SQL requests can be sent directly to the EDA server and passed to a relational DBMS with no translation by FOCUS.
+The iWay Data Adapter also provides an SQL Passthru mode, through which SQL requests can be sent directly to the server and passed to a relational DBMS with no translation by FOCUS.
 To use SQL Passthru:

-1. Invoke SQL Passthru mode on the EDA server through the use of a server profile or stored procedure.
+1. Invoke SQL Passthru mode on the server through the use of a server profile or stored procedure.